Welcome, everyone! Welcome to the 80th episode of the Financial Advisor Success Podcast!

 Matthew: Yeah.
 I'm going to say, thank God for the DOL rule.
 I think that's one of the best things that happened.
 Whether it sticks or not, just the industry is different now.

 The Networks Matthew Tapped To Get Initial Traction [33:07]

 Michael: Yeah.
 Amen.
-So talk to us a little bit about just this…you kind of threw in a comment there of, you know, you were very activity focused in the first few years.
-Northwestern aims to have you try to get 60 clients in the fist year.
+So talk to us a little bit about just this...you kind of threw in a comment thereof, you know, you were very activity focused in the first few years.
+Northwestern aims to have you try to get 60 clients in the first year.
 You were getting close to 100 and picked up 300 in the first three years.
-You know, for a lot of advisors I know who are getting started, like, they’re hoping to get 100 clients in their first decade.
+You know, for a lot of advisors I know who are getting started, like, they're hoping to get 100 clients in their first decade.
 You got it in your first 12 months.

 So talk to us a little bit about what the heck you're doing, that you're getting 100 clients that you're engaging with in any way, shape or form first year out, and being an early 20 something, which, I remember when I started selling insurance as an early 20 something...like, anybody you sit across from, they're looking at you, like, "Aww, you're like my grandson."
 Which is not the best for building credibility while you're trying to get business done.

 So what are you doing in your first year that you're driving this kind of client activity?